 Campus security employs uniformed security officers who are available during regular campus hours and special campus events.
-They can be reached 7:30 a.m. until closing Monday through Friday at the numbers provided previously.
-Offduty City of Salem police officers are also on campus for security purposes at scheduled times.
-The Ohio State Highway Patrol and Salem Police Department assist the campus in handling all criminal and non-criminal incidents.
+Security officers can be reached at 330-675-8832 during business hours.
+The campus security office is located in room 156 of the Classroom building.
+The Ohio State Highway Patrol and the Champion Township Police Department assist the campus in handling all criminal and non-criminal incidents.
 Other state, county and city agencies may have concurrent jurisdiction on properties within their geographic areas that are owned or leased by the university.
-The Kent State Salem Campus has no recognized student organizations with off-campus locations.
+The Kent State Trumbull Campus has recognized student organizations within Hubbard City, Shalersville Township, Franklin Township, and Vienna Township.

 The basic function and responsibility of campus security is to maintain the security of the designated areas of the campus (e.g., buildings and grounds) and report threatening or unusual conditions to the appropriate authority (the police department, fire department, and/or paramedics).
-Campus security is present and patrol on-foot.
-Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Salem Campus and Salem City Center.
-Security officers do not possess arrest power.
+Campus security is present and patrol on foot and in vehicles.
+Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at Kent State Trumbull.
+Kent State Trumbull security officers have the authority to issue parking violation stickers to improperly parked motor vehicles.
+Security officers do not possess arrest powers.
 The Campus Security Office maintains an excellent working relationship with the local police and the appropriate authority is contacted to provide investigative services when alleged criminal offenses occur on campus.
-There is a formal memorandum of understanding (MOU) in place with the Salem Police Department.
+There is no formal memorandum of understanding (MOU) in place with any of these agencies.
 The campus community is encouraged at all times to make an accurate and prompt reporting of all crimes that occur on campus to the appropriate law enforcement agencies and to the campus security office.
-Notify campus security for the following incidents on campus: automobile accidents, escort to vehicle or to campus buildings; illness or injuries; suspicious person or activities; or anytime you feel you need assistance.
-Please note: Campus security will not open locked car doors, jump start vehicles, change tires or move vehicles.
-They can assist by providing contact information for local towing and service companies.
+Notify campus security for the following incidents on campus: automobile accidents, requests for safety escorts to vehicle or to campus buildings; illness or injuries; to jump start a vehicle; suspicious person or activities; or anytime you feel you need assistance.
+Please note: Campus security will not open locked car doors or change tires.
+All lost and found items are to be turned into the Security Department through the Switchboard located in the Classroom/Administration Building.
+If the Switchboard is closed, the article will be accepted by a Security Officer.

-A daily crime log listing all alleged and reported campus crimes is available upon request at the information desk located in the main lobby in room 100 Classroom Building.
+A daily crime log listing all alleged and reported campus crimes is maintained by campus security.
+This report is available upon request from the Office of the Public Safety Manager, located in Room 142, Classroom Building.